 It was my first experience with the 420hp generated by the 5.7 Lt American V8.
 I had to learn a lot of things but I managed the way to win the 2016 EuroNASCAR Lady Cup, leading from the first round in Valencia to the last in Belgium, conquering 7 class wins.
 In December I was awarded in Charlotte, at NASCAR Hall of Fame, an awesome experience!

-Don’t ask me why, but I probably emerged as one of the most popular driver of the Series, with a lot a fans asking me for autographs, hero cards, pics or just a chat, not only during the racing weekends.
-All this gave me and my partners a lot of visibility on social media pages, web sites, radio and, yes, also on TV.
+Don’t ask me why, but I probably emerged as one of the most popular driver of the Series, with a lot a fans asking me for autographs, hero cards, pics or just a chat.
+Not only during the racing season, all year long!
+All this gave me and my partners a lot of visibility on social pages, web sites, radio and, yes, also on TV.
 My friend Alex Caffi, former F1 driver and current NWES team owner, asked me to be part of his project and to host the Italian NWES tv magazine with him and MotoGP Champion Marco Lucchinelli on La3TV, a new challenge for me and the chance to learn something amazing.
 Moreover, I had the chance to test a NASCAR Late Model at New Smyrna Speedway, an intense and proficue test day with the NASCAR Champion Mike Skinner as coach.

 From 2017 to 2021, I was confirmed at CAAL Racing and I shared the #54 Chevrolet with Alon Day, who became two times NASCAR Whelen Euro Series Champion, and with Gianmarco Ercoli, who fought until the end for the crown.
 My CAAL Racing era was great: in 5 season I conquered 3x Lady Cup titles and 1x Legend Trophy!
 I gave all my best to improve myself, I got an overall P5 in Zolder as best result in 2020 and I 11th, so close to the overall Top10, the final 200 points standings.